Anna ("Anya") Prusa is currently a Senior Director in the Albright Stonebridge Group's Americas Practice.

-Before joining the Brazil Institute, Anya was at the Albright Stonebridge Group, a strategic consulting firm, and the U.S. Department of State’s Office of Brazilian and Southern Cone Affairs.
+Before joining the Brazil Institute, Anya was at the U.S. Department of State’s Office of Brazilian and Southern Cone Affairs through the Pathways program.
 While at the State Department, among other roles, she assisted in preparations for President Obama's 2011 trip to Brazil and Chile and covered regional security issues, including coordinating State's participation in the 2011 Latin American follow-up to the 2010 Nuclear Security Summit, held in Santiago, Chile.
 She lived in São Paulo, Brazil for several years, and is a specialist in Brazilian public policy and U.S.-Brazil relations.

 Anya holds a Master of Public Policy from Georgetown University, an M.A. in Latin American and Hemispheric Studies from the George Washington University, and a B.A. in History and Political Science from the University of Florida.
 She has been interviewed and quoted by the the Atlantic, ABC News, BBC, Bloomberg, the Financial Times, the Washington Post, and other media.